TaitoUnited/full-stack-template/README.md

 * `scripts/helm.yaml`: the `stack` setting at the beginning of file.
 * `cloudbuild.yaml`: the `images` setting at the beginning of file.

-Remove stack components that you don't need.
 If you later need to add stack components, see [orig-template](https://github.com/TaitoUnited/orig-template/) for examples.

 If you would rather use vue instead of react, copy example implementation from `client-vue` to your client directory.
 If you would rather use python instead of node.js, copy `server-py` to your server directory.